elclanrs/jq-idealforms-old/README.md

 # What's Ideal Forms:

-**Ideal Forms** is a small framework to build awesome responsive forms with validation.
-It's built on top of jQuery and LESS.
+**Ideal Forms** is the ultimate framework for building and validating responsive HTML5 forms.

 ### Features:
 * Fully responsive (AKA adaptive, adapts to the container, no css media queries needed).